basysKom/RiveQtQuickPlugin/README.md

 ## Features

 - Display Rive animations in QML
+- OpenGL Rendering
+- Software Rendering
 - Interactive animations with support for user input and triggers
 - Data bindings for reading and writing data to and from Rive animations
 - Support for managing multiple artboards, animations, and state machines

 ## Dependencies

-- Qt 5 or later
+- Qt 5.15.2 or later (not Qt6 yet :( )
 - Rive C++ Runtime (available at [https://github.com/rive-app/rive-cpp](https://github.com/rive-app/rive-cpp))
+  * To ease things up, the plugin source codes cmake will download rive-cpp and its dependencies and build them using cmake.
+The result is a static lib the plugin links against.

 ## Building

 1. Clone this repository: